savitaashture/tkn-autogenerate/README.md

 tkn-autogenerate org/repositoryname
 ```

-This will query Github for the programming language on the REPOSITORY belong to
+This will query GitHub for the programming language on the REPOSITORY belong to
 ORG and automatically generate a`PipelineRun` with the tasks added according to
 the detected programming language.

 ## Customization

 ### Detect Language to Tekton hub mapping

 The file [tknautogenerate.yaml](./tknautogenerate.yaml) specify the mapping between the detected programming language and the task we want to apply into it.